WeWeBunnyX/YuTubbyX/README.md

 # YuTubbyX : A Simple Youtube Downloader Application

-**YuTubbyX** is a simple YouTube downloader application built using the `flet` framework, `pytubefix` and the `movietube` library.
+**YuTubbyX** is a simple YouTube downloader application built using the `flet` framework, `pytubefix` and the `moviepy` library.
 Users can download YouTube videos in all available resolutions with ease through a modern graphical interface.

 **Disclaimer**: Please read the [Disclaimer](DISCLAIMER.md) before using this project !